davide-marino00/PBI_DOCS/refac.md

 ```dax
 [TotalActualHours]-[TotalContractedHours]
 ```
-- **DAX Explanation (Generated):** The DAX expression `[TotalActualHours] - [TotalContractedHours]` calculates the difference between two measures: **Total Actual Hours** and **Total Contracted Hours**.
+- **DAX Explanation (Generated):** The DAX expression `[TotalActualHours] - [TotalContractedHours]` calculates the difference between two values: the total actual hours worked and the total contracted hours agreed upon.

-In simple business terms, here's what it achieves:
+In simple business terms:

-- **Total Actual Hours** represents the actual number of hours worked or spent on a project or task.
+- **TotalActualHours**: This represents the actual number of hours that have been worked by employees or resources on a project or task.
-- **Total Contracted Hours** refers to the number of hours that were agreed upon in a contract for that project or task.
+- **TotalContractedHours**: This is the number of hours that were originally agreed upon in a contract for the project or task.

-By subtracting the Total Contracted Hours from the Total Actual Hours, this measure provides insight into how many hours were either over or under the contracted amount.
+By subtracting the total contracted hours from the total actual hours, this measure provides insight into how many hours have been worked beyond or below what was initially planned.

-- If the result is positive, it indicates that more hours were worked than what was contracted, suggesting potential overages or additional work.
+- If the result is positive, it indicates that more hours were worked than contracted, which could suggest overwork or additional effort.
-- If the result is negative, it means that fewer hours were worked than contracted, which could indicate efficiency or underutilization of resources.
+- If the result is negative, it means that fewer hours were worked than contracted, which might indicate underperformance or efficiency.

-Overall, this measure helps businesses assess their performance against contractual agreements regarding time and resources.
+Overall, this measure helps businesses understand their resource utilization and whether they are meeting their contractual obligations in terms of hours worked.

 **`TotalHoursTracked`**